-Light Considerations: Review metal roofing samples at various points throughout the day.
+Review samples of metal roof colors at various points throughout the day.
 They will appear brighter when the sun is higher in the sky and more muted at dawn and dusk.
 Be sure you find all scenarios appealing prior to committing to a color.

-Lighter Colors: A lighter metal roofing color will create the illusion of a taller home.
+Lighter metal roofing colors will create the illusion of a taller home.
 This approach works well for lower or shallower pitched rooflines.
 Bear in mind that lighter roof colors are significantly cooler than a darker roof.
 Therefore, a lighter roof can do a better job of insulating your home on sweltering summer days.

-Your Home’s Architecture: Neutral and darker colors work well on homes with a traditional architectural style.
+Neutral and darker colors work well on homes with a traditional architectural style.
 Modern homes allow for bolder choices, such as black or metallic.
 Have a Victorian home?
 Opt for historically accurate browns and bronzes.
 Greens, browns, and tans bode well for bungalows, cottages, and craftsman home styles.
 Gray tones are an excellent choice for cape cods and colonial homes.
+Learn more about design and durability considerations.

-We Invite You to Consider These Residential Metal Roofing Colors:
+We Invite You to Consider These Residential Metal Roof Colors:

 Learn More About the Residential Metal Roofing Installation Process: